boardthatpowder/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-Within my _thresholded_binary_image()_ method I create a thresholded binary image using the following steps:
+Within the _thresholded_binary_image()_ method I create a thresholded binary image using the following steps:
 - convert undistorted image to HLS color space, and extract the S channel
 - convert undistorted image to gray scale, and use this to generate a sobelx image
 - using (different) thresholds for both the S and sobelx images, filter out uninteresting pixels